e-comas/e-comas.com/_posts/2022-07-19-top-4-tips-to-get-reviews-on-amazon.md

 If you wish to enter the program, your product has to have fewer than five reviews and cost more than $15.
 To cover the cost of the gift cards, Amazon charges you a one-time fee of $60, which is only charged once you have received your first review.

-3. **Use your newsletter and leverage social media to get more reviews**
+**3. Use your newsletter and leverage social media to get more reviews**

 The people who receive your monthly newsletters and follow you on social media are already loyal customers and will be well-informed about your products.